velociroger-pb/Mandalorion/README.md

   -C CONSENSUSMODE, --consensusMode CONSENSUSMODE
                         Set to P or PC (deault = P).
 If P, only pyabpoa will be used to make isoform consensus sequences.
-If PM, medaka will be used as well.
+If PC, medaka will be used as well.
 PC generates slightly more accurate sequences for R2C2 data but is much slower.
                         Use P is analyzing PacBio data.